Keira Nguyen

 Medical Robots

-In healthcare, robots are increasingly used to help healthcare professionals in surgical procedures, patient care, and streamline hospital workflows.
+In healthcare, robots are increasingly used to help healthcare professionals in surgical procedures, patient care, and to streamline hospital workflows.
 Medical robots, often equipped with sensors such as imaging technology and telemanipulators, can reduce human errors, increase diagnostic accuracy, and ultimately improve patient outcomes.
 Surgical robots, for instance, can assist doctors in performing minimally invasive procedures with greater precision.

 Collaborative Robots (Cobots)

 Cobots are designed to work alongside humans in shared spaces.
-Cobots, or collaborative robots, come with advanced safety features that use sensors to ensure they perform tasks within proximity to humans without the need for physical barriers.They're typically smaller, more flexible, and equipped with safety features that allow for close human-robot interaction.
+Cobots, or collaborative robots, come with advanced safety features that use sensors to ensure they perform tasks within proximity to humans without the need for physical barriers.
+They're typically smaller, more flexible, and equipped with safety features that allow for close human-robot interaction.

 The integration of robotics into business operations has led to significant improvements in efficiency, productivity, and safety across various industries.
 Let's explore some key applications: